8 min read Sep 05, 2024

 When will the housing market crash in New Hampshire?

 Not for the next few years.
 New Hampshire's housing market will not crash in 2024.
-Despite 2023's skyrocketing interest payments and soaring home prices, Indianians have managed to keep the market afloat.
+Despite modest home prices, New Hampshire's market is afloat.

 What are the real estate housing market 2024 predictions for New Hampshire?

-2024 will be a stellar market for New Hampshirites.
-Here's our 2024 forecast for New Hampshire housing market are: (1) Home sellers will return to the market come Spring 2024.
-(2) Number of houses for sale will increase (3) Property prices in New Hampshire will increase marginally (4) Mortgage rates will stabilize in the latter half of 2024 (5) iBuyers will buy homes for lower than their fair market value.
-(6) Buyer agent commissions will be negotiable!
+2024 is a balanced market with 3 months of supply.
+Here's our forecast for New Hampshire's housing market in 2024's latter half: (1) Home buyers will return to the market, (2) Housing inventory will increase, (3) Property prices in New Hampshire will increase marginally, (4) Buyer agent commissions will be zero!

 Are home prices dropping in New Hampshire?